cmillani/cmillani.github.io/_posts/2021-09-25-external-dns.markdown

 ## Adding external dns

 This last piece was the easiest one.
-The tutorial has a sample manifest, all I had to do was change the namespace to the one I created, and the IP of `ETCD_URLS` to the one of my instance of `etcd` (the `yaml` bellow only differs on the IP address from the one in the tutorial, I'll still post it here as reference):
+The tutorial has a sample manifest, all I had to do was change the namespace to the one I created, the IP of `ETCD_URLS` to the one of my instance of `etcd`, and the version of `external-dns` to the latest at the time:

 ```yaml
 ---